 Imagine this—your hair’s done, your outfit is perfect, and you’re finally ready to head out the door.
 Except, um, where the hell are your keys?
-You could have sworn you put them on the counter last night, like you do every night.
-Except, somehow, they aren’t there.
+You could have sworn you put them on the counter last night.
+Except somehow they aren’t there.
 You try to replay last night’s sequence of events in your head but come up with… nothing.
 In fact, you literally cannot remember what happened after you walked through the door.
-After ten minutes of intense searching, the keys turn up eventually (usually under a couch cushion, or already in your purse), you bemoan your crappy memory, and head out the door (10 minutes later than planned).
-Cut scene.
+After 10 minutes of intense searching, the keys turn up (usually under a couch cushion or already in your purse), you bemoan your crappy memory, and head out the door (10 minutes later than planned).

 Sound familiar?
 We’ve all been there.
-Memory loss happens for a number of reasons—aging being one of the main culprits.
+Memory loss happens for a number of reasons, aging being one of the main culprits.
 However, just because it happens naturally doesn’t mean there aren’t things you can do to delay the process.
 Take the foods for memory ahead, for example.
 Each of these foods has been proven to help boost memory and brain health.
 Now, will snacking on berries before a big test going to turn you into the next Stephen Hawking?
-Most likely not.
-But eating a diet rich in these foods will help your brain function optimally and possibly even delay the onset of memory-related diseases like Alzheimers—which is reason enough to stock up.
-Keep scrolling to see all seven foods for memory!
+Probably not.
+But eating a diet rich in these foods will help your brain function optimally and possibly even delay the onset of memory-related diseases like Alzheimer’s—which is reason enough to stock up.

 As if we needed another excuse to eat chocolate—a study conducted by Harvard researchers found that elderly people with impaired blood flow who drank two cups of hot chocolate a day for 30 days had improved blood flow to the brain and better scores on memory and thinking skill tests.
 Sweet!